Clivern

 Deleting Users

 wp_delete_user($user_id,$reassign): this function used to delete users and re-assign their posts and links to another user.
-If $reassign parameter omitted, WordPress will delete posts and links own by user.
+If $reassign parameter omitted, Wordpress will delete posts and links own by user.

 Retrieving Current User